Your Options for Divorce or Dissolution

 Here are several ways that you can reach agreements:

 Mediation is a process where a neutral party assists in resolving your issues through a mediation process.
 Mediators can be lawyers, counselors or therapists.
-Normally, the only participants in the mediation are the parties and the mediator, but sometimes the parties hire attorneys to assist them in the process.
-Prior to the final agreement being reached, mediation participants are often encouraged to seek the advice of an attorney regarding the mediation terms.
+Participation in the mediation process can be with or without counsel.
+Sometimes, the only participants in the mediation are the parties and the mediator, but often the parties hire attorneys to assist them in the process.
+Prior to the final agreement being reached, mediation participants should seek the advice of an attorney regarding the mediation terms.

-Used for both dissolutions and divorces.
 In negotiation, your lawyer will draft proposals that reflect your position, then there is negotiation between the lawyers and settlement conferences may be used to finalize agreements.
 Different from mediation, lawyer negotiation does not use a neutral third-party.
+Lawyer negotiation is used for both dissolutions and divorces.